GiovanniPasq/agentic-rag-for-dummies/README.md

 #### Stage 3: Intelligent Retrieval

-**Standard Workflow:**
+**Multi-Agent Map-Reduce Architecture:**

+When the query analysis stage identifies multiple distinct questions (either explicitly asked or decomposed from a complex query), the system automatically spawns parallel agent subgraphs using LangGraph's `Send` API.
+Each agent independently processes one question through the full retrieval workflow:

 1. Agent searches child chunks for precision
 2. Evaluates if results are sufficient
 3. Fetches parent chunks for context if needed
-4. Generates answer from complete information
+4. Extracts final answer from conversation
 5. Self-corrects and re-queries if insufficient

-**Multi-Agent Map-Reduce (Modular Project Only):**

-When the query analysis stage identifies multiple distinct questions (either explicitly asked or decomposed from a complex query), the system automatically spawns parallel agents.
-Each agent independently processes one question through the full retrieval workflow above, then all responses are synthesized into a unified answer.
+All agent responses are then aggregated into a unified answer.

 **Example:** *"What is JavaScript?
-What is Python?"* → 2 parallel agents
+What is Python?"* → 2 parallel agents execute simultaneously

+**Single question workflow:**
+For simple queries, a single agent executes the retrieval workflow without parallelization.

 #### Stage 4: Response Generation